All clubs and societies need rules. Here are ours.

 A member intending to withdraw from the Club shall give notice in writing to the Secretary, and his/her membership terminates on the date of that notice unless he/she is financially indebted to the Club, in which case the Committee may withhold acceptance of the resignation until he/she has discharged his/her liability.
 No part of a member’s subscription shall be refunded on resignation.

 7.1 The annual subscription for the Club, which may be different for different categories of member, will be agreed annually at the Annual General Meeting in the light of recommendations from the Committee.
-Current subscription rates will be displayed in a prominent position on the club notice board and on the web site.
+Current subscription rates will be displayed on the website.
 Subscriptions will be payable on election and subsequently no later than 30th April each year.
+If the Committee determines there are exceptional reasons for doing so, the Committee may agree to defer the payment date for subscriptions either for one, some, or for all members.

 7.2 New members joining the Club on or after the 1st May will pay a pro-rata subscription of one twelfth of the annual subscription for each month or part month of the remaining Club Year.
-The date of joining the club will be considered to be the date on which a person first signs the club’s visitor’s book.
+The date of joining the club will be considered to be the date on which a person attends the Club for the third time.
 Any new member joining in March of any year, will be charged the full annual rate, and their membership will continue uninterrupted until the end of March the following year – they will not be required to renew their membership in the April immediately following their initial joining.
 If an increase in the subscription is agreed at the AGM immediately following their initial joining, the new member will be required to pay the difference between the old annual subscription rate and the new one.

 Any person will not be treated as a new member for the purposes of this rule if less than one complete club year (1st April – 31st March) has elapsed since the expiry of the last Club year during which they were a member.
 Accordingly any such person seeking to renew his/her membership must pay the full applicable annual subscription.